GreyKeenan/dukesup/index.md

 	* Take the opponent's DUKES
 	* Swap out your DUKES
 	* Protect your FIEF
-1. End your turn by discading.
+1. End your turn by discarding.

 Draw
 --------------------------------------------------